 Hampshire captain, the Hon.
 Lionel Tennyson, decided to put the home team in after winning the toss.
-The wicket was turning slowly, but yet it was comfortable to bat on.
+The wicket was affected by overnight rain, yet it did not appear treacherous.
 The Warwickshire innings revolved around a 122-run fourth-wicket partnership between Frederick Santall and captain, the Hon.
 Frederick Calthorpe.

-Better known as F.S.G Calthorpe, he was the same man who would refuse to enforce the follow-on on the West Indies in a Test at Kingston seven years later in spite of a 563-run lead!
+Better known as F.S.G.
+Calthorpe, he was the same man who would refuse to enforce the follow-on on the West Indies in a Test at Kingston in 1929-30, in spite of a 563-run lead!

 Santall and Calthorpe scored 84 and 70 respectively, as Warwickshire ended their innings at 223.
 Medium pacer Jack Newman and left armer Stuart Boyes led the bowling for Hampshire, although Newman was carted at almost six runs an over.